Skip to Content

 Indexing strategy

-• Use shipped ABIs as single decoding input; subgraph manifests MUST reference the exported abis/<network>/*.abi.json files directly rather than maintaining event-only copies under subgraph/abis/.
+• Use shipped ABIs as single decoding input; subgraph manifests MUST reference the exported abis/<network>/*.abi.json files directly rather than maintaining separate event-only ABI copies alongside the manifests.

 • Prefer event-driven state (e.g., LockCreated/Extended/Unlocked for lifecycle)

-• Storage reads only for spot dashboard values
+• Storage reads only for spot UI/API values

 • Follow docs/analytics/metrics-canon-v1.0.0.md for metrics